Umer2Shistey/Autotyper/README.md

 Download the .exe file, double-click to run it, and start automating your typing tasks instantly—no installation or Python setup required!

-*There is a new updated version use that one instead*
+*There is a new updated version use that one instead!*

 Want to Chatgpt without getting caught?
 Use this to type so the teachers can't tell from your version history!

 **More updates if more people use**

 Features